 SCHAPER: From huge television contracts to merchandising, football and men's basketball bring in billions to the NCAA and its member schools.
 Coaches and athletic directors earn multimillion-dollar salaries, yet Colter says many of the players struggle to afford basic living expenses not covered by their scholarships.

 Only 50 percent of players graduate, and he says some will have crippling injuries as well as painful medical bills long after their college playing days are over.

 Former UCLA football player Ramogi Huma is a longtime players' advocate who will serve as president of the College Athletes Players Association.

-ANNOUNCER: Statements from both Northwestern and the Big Ten conference in which the school plays support that position, but they applaud the players' initiative and so too do many observers of college sports.
+Statements from both Northwestern and the Big Ten conference in which the school plays support that position, but they applaud the players' initiative.
+And so, too, do many observers of college sports.